Disappearance of Lisa Marie Young: Investigation

 On July 1, 2002, Young's parents failed to hear from her.
 At first, they thought it was possible Young was too busy to answer her cellphone but grew concerned when Young's former roommate visited to ask about Young's whereabouts.
 After calling every phone number in her phone book, Young's parents contacted the Royal Canadian Mounted Police (RCMP) detachment in Nanaimo.
 In the beginning, Young's parents were told to call when she had been missing for over 48 hours, however, an RCMP officer came over to the Young's household later that evening to ask questions and get a photograph of Young.
 A few days later, the RCMP told Young's parents that her disappearance was being investigated by their Serious Crime Unit.

 Police concluded that foul play was likely involved after Young left a house party in the Cathers Lake area and subsequently, several searches were conducted in remote areas in and near Nanaimo, revealing nothing.

-In late July 2002, police questioned the driver of the Jaguar.
-Young's mother was taken by RCMP to a short meeting with the driver.
-She later stated that she asked the man to tell her where her daughter was, and he replied, "I can't ...
+In late July 2002, police questioned Adair, the driver of the Jaguar.
+Young's mother was taken by RCMP to a short meeting with Adair.
+She later stated that she asked him to tell her where her daughter was, and he replied, "I can't ...
 I'm sorry, I don't mean to disrespect your family."
 The man was eventually later released; no charges were laid.
 Police later stated, "The driver, like many others involved in this file, is simply a person of interest."
 The Jaguar was eventually located, seized by RCMP for inspection, and later released.
 It was determined that the car was owned by the driver's grandmother, who subsequently sold the Jaguar, and threatened to sue over talk that could implicate her grandson in the disappearance.
 Police did not begin searching for Young until she had been missing for two months, "leaving the job for ... relatives and friends to do on their own."